 The Basic Bees took their last horrible shot today at recrafting the “official” narrative to suit their purposes of removing me from the center of my son’s life by way of America’s broken family court system.
 That effort failed when the judge dismissed the harassment case against me for a total lack of evidence.
 Expensive lesson to learn about who I can and can’t trust.
 Those lines are crystal clear now and laid down with all the finality that blocking or unfriending people on Facebook can deliver.
 People I never wanted to block or unfriend in the first place and many didn’t deserve it, but the purge required a clean slate.
 She ensured that was my only recourse given the circumstances.

 While I would have appreciated a saner transition from Limbo to Life, it’s the journey that was important not the details of its passing.
 Those I leave behind me as important milestones to have reached and never see again.
 Moving into the future with more foresight and less hindsight is the first benefit of shackling my ego.
 Quicker recovery from mistakes still made is the next.
 I assume many more will follow if I stay humble and human.
-That’s not to say I should fade into the woodwork with the rest of humanity, but I always need to find a way to temper my connection to the Universal Ohm with a more compassionate understanding of my fellow travelers.
+That’s not to say I should fade into the woodwork with the rest of humanity, but I always needed to find a way to temper my connection to the Universal Ohm with a more compassionate understanding of my fellow travelers.

 I’ve spent well over a hundred thousand words to describe the unique journey I’ve been privileged to survive and to thrive.
-Things left unsaid are easily three times that many words.
+Things left unsaid are easily three times that many.
 That’s just as well.
 Not all truths are meant to be shared.
 Some are only meant to be experienced and overcome.
 The ones I decided to express were carefully chosen.
 What comes next is sharing words not my own in Volume 3 – The Masters.
-I’ll be interviewing 42 people in various stages of life and of every possible persuasion.
+I’ll be interviewing people in various stages of life and of every possible persuasion.
 I’m excited to share these stories even while my own takes off into the unknown and unknowable.